UN council demands end to Myanmar violence in first resolution in decades | Law-Order

 UN council demands end to Myanmar violence in first resolution in decades

 The U.N.
 Security Council adopted its first resolution on Myanmar in 74 years on Wednesday to demand an end to violence and urge the military junta to release all political prisoners, including ousted leader Aung San Suu Kyi.
-Myanmar has been in crisis since the army took power from Suu Kyi's elected government in February last year, detaining her and other officials and responding to pro-democracy protests and dissent with lethal force.
+Myanmar has been in crisis since the army took power from Suu Kyi's elected government on Feb.
+1, 2021, detaining her and other officials and responding to pro-democracy protests and dissent with lethal force.

-"Today we've sent a firm message to the military that they should be a no doubt - we expect this resolution to be implemented in full," Britain's U.N.
+"Today we've sent a firm message to the military that they should be in no doubt - we expect this resolution to be implemented in full," Britain's U.N.
 Ambassador Barbara Woodward said after the vote on the British-drafted resolution.
-"We've also sent a clear message to the people of Myanmar that we seek progress in line with their rights, their wishes and their interests," she told the council.
+"We've also sent a clear message to the people of Myanmar that we seek progress in line with their rights, their wishes and their interests," Woodward told the 15-member council.

 He said China had wanted the Security Council to adopt a formal statement on Myanmar, not a resolution.
 Russia's U.N.
 Ambassador Vassily Nebenzia said Moscow did not view the situation in Myanmar as a threat to international peace and security and therefore believed it should not be dealt with by the U.N.
 Security Council.